 Many times we are catastrophizing the situation instead of thinking rationally and guess what – it increases the cortisol levels even more because we’re adding fuel to the fire.

-The Thought Workbook helps you to put out that fire or at least make it controlable.
+The Thought Workbook helps you to put out that fire or at least make it controllable.

 3. Reach Out

-Dealing with difficult situations for some people means laying on the bed and desperately wishing it will just pass.
+For some people, dealing with a difficult situation means laying on the bed and desperately wishing it will just pass.

 How do I know?
 I was one of those people.

-The problem here is that trying to hide or run away just gets you further away from the possible solution.
+The problem here is that trying to hide or run away from a difficult situation just gets you further away from the possible solution.